 Another variation is to "spill" some or all of the lost Power Ups where they may be able to be recovered after respawning.
 If the spilled Power Ups can be recovered by another player, this can be a cause of Loot Drama.
 The (often very challenging) race to recover lost Power Ups or equipment while massively depowered is referred to by players of MMOs and Roguelikes as a "corpse run," named after those games' habit of storing the items in the corpse of the dead player character.

 A Sub-Trope of Power-Up.
-This is one common reason why a player character might be Untouchable Until Tagged and Continuing Is Painful.
-Compare Mutually Exclusive Powerups, with which this often overlaps, and Breakable Weapons, which typically break from damage dealt rather than damage taken.
+This is one common reason why a player character might be Untouchable Until Tagged and Continuing is Painful.
+Compare Mutually Exclusive Powerups, with which this often overlaps; Full Health Bonus, an ability that works best if you can avoid taking damage; and Breakable Weapons, which typically break from damage dealt rather than damage taken.
 Not to be confused with Destroyable Items.

 - In Metal Slug, characters will lose their current weapon upon death and respawning.
 Their grenades will also be reset to 10 standard grenades, which might be either a power-down or a bonus.